Post thumbnail

 For more information on 3D Studio Max check out this post.

-3D Studio Max was used by Runecraft software to develop games such as Premier manager on the PS2.
-In issue 20 of PSi2 magazine there is an interview with Mark Edwards from Runecraft where he talks about using photoshop for Premier manager on the PS2 along with a low-resolution screenshot you can see below 3:
+Photoshop was used by Runecraft software to develop games such as Premier manager on the PS2.
+In issue 20 of PSi2 magazine there is an interview with Mark Edwards from Runecraft where he talks about using Photoshop for Premier manager on the PS2 along with a low-resolution screenshot you can see below 3:

 Photoshop being used to create a PS2 game - PSi2 issue 20